Kingdom of God (Christianity): Kingship and kingdom

 97–99) provide a background for this view with the exclamation "The Lord is King".
 However, in later Judaism a more "national" view was assigned to God's Kingship in which the awaited Messiah may be seen as a liberator and the founder of a new state of Israel.

-The kingdom of God is first introduced in the book of Daniel, where the prophet Daniel foretells a coming kingdom that would begin during the days of the Roman Empire (Daniel 2:44).
+The kingdom of God is first introduced in 1 Chronicles 28:5 1 Chronicles 28:5 - David Commissions Solomon, then in 2 Chronicles 13:8 1 Chronicles 13:8 - Uzzah Touches the Ark, and Daniel 2:44, where the prophet Daniel foretells a coming kingdom that would begin during the days of the Roman Empire (Daniel 2:44).
 The term "Kingdom of God" does not appear in the Old Testament, although "his Kingdom" and "your Kingdom" are used in some cases when referring to God.
 However, the Kingdom of God (the Matthean equivalent being "Kingdom of Heaven") is a prominent phrase in the Synoptic Gospels and there is near-unanimous agreement among scholars that it represents a key element of the teachings of Jesus.

 Historically, the Church Fathers presented three separate interpretations of the Kingdom of God: the first (by Origen in the 3rd century) was that Jesus himself represents the Kingdom.
 The second interpretation (also by Origen) is that the Kingdom represents the hearts and minds of the faithful captured by the love of God and the pursuit of Christian teachings.
 The third interpretation (influenced by Origen but brought forth by Eusebius in the 4th century) is that the Kingdom represents the Christian Church composed of the faithful.

 Over the centuries a wide range of theological interpretations for the term Kingdom of God have appeared.
 For instance, in Catholic teachings, the official declaration Dominus Iesus (item 5) states that the kingdom of God cannot be detached either from Christ or from the Church, for "if the kingdom is separated from Jesus, it is no longer the kingdom of God which he revealed."
 Eastern Orthodox Christians believe that the Kingdom of God is present within the Church and is communicated to believers as it interacts with them.

 R. T. France has pointed out that while the concept of "Kingdom of God" has an intuitive meaning to lay Christians, there is hardly any agreement among theologians about its meaning in the New Testament.
 Some scholars see it as a Christian lifestyle, some as a method of world evangelization, some as the rediscovery of charismatic gifts, others relate it to no present or future situation, but the world to come.
 France states that the phrase the Kingdom of God is often interpreted in many ways to fit the theological agenda of those interpreting it.